The short version

 But if eating bugs was inherently gross, why would it be so common around the world?
 We (i.e., Westerners in wealthy countries) believe it’s gross.
 But the truth for most of us is we haven’t even really thought about it.
 We certainly haven’t actually tried eating bugs.
-We just take it for granted because we can eat delicious chicken or beef instead.
-There’s no reason to try eating insects.
+There’s no reason to even try.

-That is, there was no reason until it became painfully obvious that our overconsumption of natural resources is destroying ecosystems and causing us to destroy ourselves in the process.
+That is, there was no reason until it became painfully obvious that our overconsumption of natural resources is destroying the planet’s ecosystems and causing us to destroy ourselves in the process.